 - Documentation is another important element.

-Strong Parent Involvement
+Encourage Parent Involvement

 Art and creativity are key elements of the Reggio approach.
-Again, I think this is something that most early years teachers do well already.